Everything Flowed Naturally: An Interview with Perrosky- 21 September, 2011

 Once we were in the studio everything flowed very naturally, it was a very entertaining and mutual experience, providing us with lots of ideas and details very simple but for very rich songs, he is a very perceptive person and we learned a lot from both (Jon and Matt), on how to deal with studio work in a very playful way.
 And the study was amazing, for people who like analog and vintage, I recommend it 100%, it made us feel at home.

-Who are your favorite artists old and new from Chile?
+Who are your favourite artists old and new from Chile?

 Old, I’ll go for Roberto Parra.
 In truth I don’t know much about Chilean folklore, but he was one that made an impression.